 Our first plan for the provisional pilotis living space, built on a steep slope, was to provide a place for the family dog, and at times, recreation.
 Clients required a living space that would be air-tight in the winter and have enough of a breeze in the summer, and be insect-free.
 In other seasons, everything would be stowed.
-The pilotis was enclosed as if by magic.
+The pilotis were enclosed as if by magic.

 First of all, an earth floor was designed to be as wide as possible, in order to introduce a sense of unity and oneness with the living room and pilotis making use of artificial stone to create an extending entrance and stairway.